Samir accepts instructions under Direct Access

 Samir provides specialist representation and advice to clients facing complex financial crime investigations and proceedings.
 His experience encompasses HMRC investigations into VAT fraud and tax matters, where he advises and represents company directors, sole traders, and self-employed individuals throughout prosecution proceedings and investigations.

-In POCA proceedings, Samir has a proven track record of successfully recovering seized assets for clients, including securing the return of a £20,000 cash seizure through meticulous financial analysis and comprehensive money trail evidence.
+In POCA proceedings, Samir has a proven track record of successfully recovering seized assets for clients, including securing the return of a £20,000 cash seizure through meticulous financial analysis and comprehensive money trail evidence, and successfully recovering £63,000 seized by the National Crime Agency at Luton Airport from a client who was boarding a flight to Albania.
 He also represents clients before First-tier Tax Tribunals, challenging customs and excise civil evasion penalties and defending their interests against HMRC enforcement actions.

 Samir’s approach combines thorough financial analysis with strategic advocacy to achieve the best possible outcomes for clients navigating these high-stakes proceedings.